Oximetry @ Home A virtual ward remote monitoring solution

 Being able to discharge patients earlier means that spaces are freed up at a time when the NHS is under significant pressure.
 It also means that those most in need of intervention can be identified quickly and lead to better outcomes for them.

-- Patients deemed eligible are added to the system by their clinical team
+- Eligible patients are added to the system and their bespoke oxygen levels are set by their clinician

-- Twice a day, patients provide their breathing rate, heart rate, oxygen saturation, temperature (if they have a thermometer), type of oxygen supply and other details which may indicate deterioration
+- Twice a day, patients receive a text messages asking them to provide their breathing rate, heart rate, oxygen saturation, temperature (if they have a thermometer), type of oxygen supply and other details which may indicate deterioration

 What are the benefits of Oximetry @ home?